 When someone co-signs an auto loan, they might be thought of as a "silent partner."
 The buyer basically "borrows" their good credit score in order to get approved for financing.
 Also, in some cases, a co-signer may be used if an applicant with bad credit doesn't have garnishable income.
 In this type of situation, a co-signer's income is verified, but no funds are mingled.

-After an individual co-signs a loan, they’re not expected to be actively involved with repayment unless something goes wrong.
+After an individual co-signs a car loan, they're not expected to be actively involved with repayment unless something goes wrong.
 If the primary borrower defaults on the loan, the co-signer is responsible for making payments.
-Also, the co-signer’s credit score will be negatively affected if the borrower misses a due date or stops paying altogether.
+Also, the co-signer's credit score will be negatively affected if the borrower misses a due date or stops paying altogether.

 However, a co-signer has no ownership rights when it comes to the car.
 This means that if they are forced to take over payments, they do not get to take and use the vehicle in question.